kubear05/Power-BI-Solution-Template/README.md

 # Power BI Solution Template

-The Power BI Solution Template brings together opportunity, target, and actual sales data to provide a complete sales management reporting solution.
+The Power BI Sales Management Solution Template reduces the time to implement a Power BI solution on Dynamics CRM or Salesforce.

-Two deployment options are available depending on the customer requirements:
+Two deployment options are available depending on customer requirements.
+Both approaches benefit from fast ETL loads with incremental updates.
+Where they differ is where the model and data reside.

-* __Option 1 - Power BI Model:__
+__Option 1 - Power BI Model__
-  * Incremental loads - fast ETL performance.
-  * Easily extensible with custom CRM data or data sourced from other applications.
+In the Power BI Model, the model and data reside within the .pbix file.
+When published to PowerBI.com, the data can be refreshed from the source.
+Advantages of the Power BI Model approach include Cortana integration and natural language querying.
+The model data volume is limited to 250 MB (although this is the compressed figure – this restriction only becomes a factor for large CRM implementations).

-* __Option 2 - SSAS Model:__
+__Option 2 - SSAS Model__
-  * Secure - rules driven by the data.
-  * For large data volumes exceeding the Power BI limit and/or very demanding workloads where a dedicated instance of SSAS is required.

-The following instructions will help you configure and deploy the Solution Template.
+With this approach, the data and model reside in an instance of SQL Server Analysis Services separate from Power BI.
+This is recommended when data volumes exceed the 250MB limit or when performance requirements exceed what Power BI can provide.

+The SSAS Model also supports row level security with rules derived from the source application (this feature will be supported in the Power BI Model in the summer of 2016).

 ## Prerequisites